awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/30_batch/00_ami.md

 ## Install Packer

-To update the image we use Hashicorps [packer]().
+To update the image we use [Hashicorp packer](https://packer.io/).
+First we install the tool `bsdtar` to download and unzip the file in one go, before we change the permissions so that it can be executed.

 ```
-sudo yum install -y bsdtar jq
+sudo yum install -y bsdtar
 curl -sLo - \
       https://releases.hashicorp.com/packer/1.5.4/packer_1.5.4_linux_amd64.zip \
       | sudo bsdtar xfz - -C /usr/bin/